-In a single year, the funding for all Task Orders will not exceed the total amount available to FTA for major capital project oversight, as documented in the one-year program plan for the TPM-20 (Office of Major Capital Project Management).
+In a single year, the funding for all Task Orders will not exceed the total amount available to FTA for major capital project oversight, as documented in the one-year program plan for TPM-20 (Office of Major Capital Project Management).
 Therefore, while Task Order dollar amounts will cover two to five years of work, funding will be incrementally provided on a one-year basis.

-7.0 REPORTING, PRESENTATIONS, RECONCILIATION
+7.0 REPORTS, PAPERS, PRESENTATIONS

 For most oversight activities, the PMOC is required to provide FTA with a supporting written report of findings, analysis, recommendations, professional opinions, and a description of the review activities undertaken.
+The report should be formatted in compliance with this OP, of their findings, analyses, recommendations, professional opinions, and description of the review activities undertaken, as well as other supporting information.